Palm Beach County Luxury Real Estate Market Outlook 2026

 Land

 On Palm Beach Island, orientation across Lake Worth Lagoon and genuine privacy carry long-run value.
 In Manalapan, parcel width and depth support an estate-scale program.
-In Jupiter, navigable water with straightforward access to the Atlantic is the difference between a view and a lifestyle asset.
+In Jupiter, navigable water with straightforward access to the Atlantic is the difference between a view and a lifestyle.

-Improvements command a premium only when they compress time or are meaningfully irreplaceable, not simply because they are recent.
+Improvements command a premium only when they save time or are genuinely irreplaceable, not simply because they are recent.

 Pillar 02